 I sent my sweet mom flowers for every holiday after that.
 Because of the circumstances, they really were a gift that brought her joy over and over again.

 None of those fit the bill?
 How about donating to her favorite charity in her name?
 My all-time favorite charity is Operation Underground Railroad, that works to rescue children from sex trafficking.
-I personally know some of the people who work in this organization and have volunteered and donated personally.
-I cannot say enough about the amazing, critical work they do.
+I personally know some of the people who work in this organization and I cannot say enough about the amazing, critical work they do.
+Here are some others I love:

 Share Your Favorites!